 The American Heart Association (AHA) defines a stress test as a test which helps your doctor find out how well your heart handles its workload.
 If you work in a high stressed, fast paced environment, for example, your workload is much higher than average and results in a high amount of stress on the heart.
 A stress test is what determines how well your heart is handling that stress.
 As your body works harder during the test, it requires more fuel and your heart has to pump more blood.
 The test can also show if there’s a lack of blood supply through the arteries that go to the heart.
+If you suffer from excess stress, take a look at this CBD Softgel information.

 Heart and Health Medical has been serving the residents of Long Island since 2007 with locations in both Suffolk and Nassau.
 Heart and Health Medical is a primary care facility that specializes in cardiology.
 Dr. Kavesteen, the founder of Heart and Health, firmly believes that “trust is the foundation of the relationship between a patient and a doctor.”
 Dr. Kavesteen has also been voted the best heart doctor on Long Island several years in a row.